groonga/groonga/doc/source/reference/sharding.rst

 :doc:`/reference/commands/column_create` and
 :doc:`/reference/commands/load`.

-``sharding`` plugin requires some rules for table name and column.
+``sharding`` plugin requires some rules against table and column.
 You need to follow these rules.
 They are described later.

 .. _sharding-glossary: